GEOLYTIX/xyz/readme.md

 * dbs: The name of the Postgres database connection as defined in the environment settings.
 * table: The table name.
 * geom: The name of the geometry field in the data table.
 SRID must be EPSG:4326.
 Defaults to 'geom'.
+* geomj: The geojson geometry to be returned from the data table.
+Must be geojson with EPSG:4326.
+Defaults to 'ST_asGeoJson(${geom})'.
 * properties: Comma seperated list of field names which are available to the leaflet.vectorGrid plugin for styling.
 Defaults to empty.
 * west: The western bounds for the request (float).
 * south: The southern bounds for the request (float).